-This week: Stage & screen star Kevin Spacey channels Richard III (and Bill Clinton)...
-Food icon Ruth Reichl has us eating her words... folk-rocker Todd Snider meets Tony Bennett in an unlikely place...
-UK pop duo Elephant come together to DJ a dance party...
-Pluto gets discovered, named, and demoted ...
+This week: Stage and screen star Kevin Spacey channels Richard III (and Bill Clinton)...
+Food icon Ruth Reichl has us eating her words...
+Folk-rocker Todd Snider meets Tony Bennett in an unlikely place...
+English pop duo Elephant come together to DJ a dance party...
+Pluto gets discovered, gets a name - and then gets demoted ...
 Etiquette experts Lizzie Post and Daniel Post-Senning urge America to move to the left...
-Hawaii's state legislature pits ukeleles versus steel... and singer Haley Bonar does not actually Kill The Fun .
-Plus: Brendan drinks California's state flower.
+Hawaii's state legislature pits ukeleles versus steel... and singer Haley Bonar does not actually Kill The Fun ...And Brendan drinks California's state flower.

 This week: Portlandia duo Carrie Brownstein and Fred Armisen open up about hot-tubs, underwear, and weddings ...
 Music multi-hyphenate Pharrell Williams explains his 'exotic rainbow' of 'Happy'-ness ...
 Danish electro-pop phenom Mø spins us a party playlist... author Cari Lynn tells the tale of a NoLa birthday party of ill-repute...
 How the grandest experiment in scientific history speaks to our common humanity ...
 Brendan tests out a musical instrument kids will actually want to practice (and eat) ...
 We pour one out for Broadway's biggest flop ...
 The Brian Eno of Druids ...
 And boogie humor.

 Scottish indie rockers Teenage Fanclub joined us for a recent live event with Merge Records.
 We asked them to cover some of their favorite songs, and to perform one of their own.
 This internet exclusive gives you a bit of that performance.